 The algorithms are thus not tractable for dealing with the case of fragments with gaps, and it is an interesting open problem to design heuristics/approximations that give good results in practice.
-Some branch and bound heuristics were reported to work very well on real and simulated assembly data in [40].
-Li et al. [38] give a statistical reformulation of this problem.
+Some branch and bound heuristics were reported to work very well on real and simulated assembly data in [38].
+Li et al. [30] give a statistical reformulation of this problem.

 A fairly immediate extension to this problem, is the problem of simultaneous assembly multiple haplotypes.
-This will occur when studying multiploidal or when simultaneously assembling related organisms.
+This will occur when studying multiploidal organisms or when simultaneously assembling related organisms, or a pooled set of individuals.
 For practical consideration it may be easier to sequence multiple related organisms simultaneously, for example to assemble different strains of a bacteria simultaneously.

-Problem 16 (Multiploidal Haplotype Assembly).
+Problem 17 (Multiploidal Haplotype Assembly).
 Devise an algorithm for assembling multiple haplotypes simultaneously.